Coherent transfer of singlet-triplet qubit states in an architecture of triple quantum dots: Conclusions

-\textit{Summary}.-- In summary, we presented two experimentally feasible schemes for ST qubit state transfer in a linear chain of quantum dots in order to address the important issue of the transfer of quantum information in the scaling up of ST qubits.
-For $N=3$, the pulse-gated scheme gives a fidelity of at least 98.7\% across $\theta$ within a short transfer time of 0.58~ns, by requiring $U/K=2$.
-Adiabatic state transfer allows for slightly higher fidelity of at least 99.3\% at a longer time, but without the condition on the Coulomb energies ratio.
-We showed that the state transfer schemes can be generalized to longer chains by isolating three dots at each time.
+In summary, we presented two schemes for ST qubit state transfer in a chain of 3 quantum dots.
+That these schemes are feasible and accessible to current experiments is central to addressing the practical implementation of the transfer of quantum information, so as to advance the scalability of ST qubits.
+The scalability of ST qubits will be the next step in our implementation of the coherent transfer of the coherent state.
+The key question will be how much the fidelity of state transfer will be affected if the two schemes we discussed here are to be repeated over a chain of arbitrarily many quantum dots, instead of just 3 in our scenario.

-\textit{Acknowledgement}.-- We thank David P. DiVincenzo for helpful discussions.
-This work was supported by the National Research Foundation and Ministry of Education, Singapore.
+In our scheme of three dots, the pulse-gated scheme gives fidelities between $94.3\% <\mathcal{F}< 99.5\%$ across $\theta$ within a short transfer time of 0.076~ns, by requiring $U/K=2$.
+Adiabatic state transfer achieves fidelities between $75.4\% <\mathcal{F}< 99.0\%$ at a longer time (6 ns), but without the condition on the Coulomb energies ratio.
+Taking into account dephasing effects, the values of fidelity are now between $94.0\% <\mathcal{F}< 99.2\%$ for the pulse-gated scheme and between $64.9\% <\mathcal{F}< 93.6\%$ for the adiabatic scheme.